U3A courses cover a wide range of subjects and interests including:

 How to enrol in a course

-Membership also enables you to enrol in courses and/or take part in other activities, including a range of travel opportunities, outings and walks, forums and film screenings.
-Enrolment processes vary across courses, as shown in the Course Listing.
-Most require potential participants to phone or email the course convener on or after the date shown in the Course Listing.
+Membership of U3A enables you to enrol in courses and take part in other activities, including a range of travel opportunities, outings and walks, forums and film screenings.
+Most require potential participants to email or phone the course leader or convener on or after the date shown in the Courses Listing.

 U3A always welcomes proposals for new courses from people who have interests or skills in particular fields and would like to share them with their peers.
 In fact, we depend on it!
-If you are interested in joining U3A and presenting a course, send an to the Chair of our Courses Committee.
+If you are interested in joining U3A and presenting a course, you can find out more information here.